gbif/hp-gb32/financial-support.md

 As the funds available are limited, the requests for support will be prioritized as follows:
 - Node managers from Voting Participant countries which are in good standing in regard to GBIF financial contributions
-- Node managers from other Voting Participants and Associate Participant countries, based on their level of activity and contributions to GBIF
+- Node managers from other Voting Participants and Associate Participant countries
-- Node managers from Associate Participant organizations, based on level of activity and contributions to GBIF
+- Node managers from Associate Participant organizations

-Only one person per Participant, the Node manager, is eligible to apply for partial support.
+Only one person per Participant, the node manager or designated alternate, is eligible to apply for partial support.

 ### Governing Board meeting, 18-19 October 2023